Hashmozy/cook-master/README.md

 - **Redux Persist:** Presisting app state across app restarts, even offline.
 - **Axios:** Making HTTP requests to our backend API and external services.
 - **Styled Components:** Writing CSS-in-JS for maintainable and reusable styling.
-- **React Navigation:** Managing navigation between screens within the app.
+- **Expo Router:** Managing navigation between screens within the app using the file base approach.
 - **Supabase:** Provides database services and authentication
 - **OpenAI API:** Powering the AI Recipe Generator and potentially assisting with ingredient-based recipe suggestions with state-of-the-art natural language processing.
 Hosted on a serverless function using Netlify Functions.
-- **[NEW] Computer Vision API:** Powering the Image-to-Recipe feature. (e.g., Google Cloud Vision API, Clarifai, or a custom-trained model).
-Describe how you are hosting and using this service, e.g., "Hosted on AWS Lambda and accessed via a dedicated API endpoint."
+- **Computer Vision API:** Powering the Image-to-Recipe feature.custom-trained model.
-- **[NEW] React Native Camera:** Facilitates taking pictures from within the application.
+- **Expo-Camera:** Facilitates taking pictures from within the application.

 **Architecture:**